irmen/prog8/docs/source/programming.rst

     Note: it's not needed to rsave() before an asm subroutine that clobbers the X register (which is used as the internal evaluation stack pointer).
     The compiler will take care of this situation automatically.
+    Note: the 16 bit 'virtual' registers of the Commander X16 are not saved.

 rrestore()
     Restores the CPU registers and the status flags from previously saved values.
+    Note: the 16 bit 'virtual' registers of the Commander X16 are not restored.

 read_flags()
     Returns the current value of the CPU status register.